Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Related work

 \paragraph{Self-consistency in LLMs.} Various studies have shown that inconsistencies are common in LLMs (and suggested methods for improving consistency, which is not our focus).
-These studies are mostly concerned with self-consistency in natural language inference (NLI) \cite[e.g.][]{minervini-riedel-2018-adversarially, wang2018simply, li-etal-2019-logic, hosseini-etal-2021-understanding}, question answering \cite[e.g.][]{kassner-schutze-2020-negated, alberti-etal-2019-synthetic, mitchell-etal-2022-enhancing, chen-etal-2021-nli-models, elazar-2021, kassner-etal-2021-beliefbank, asai-hajishirzi-2020-logic, hosseini-etal-2021-understanding}, as well as arithmetic and commonsense reasoning \cite[e.g.][]{wang2023selfconsistency}.
+These studies are mostly concerned with self-consistency in natural language inference (NLI) \cite[e.g.][]{minervini-riedel-2018-adversarially, wang2018simply, li-etal-2019-logic, hosseini-etal-2021-understanding} and question answering \cite[e.g.][]{kassner-schutze-2020-negated, alberti-etal-2019-synthetic, mitchell-etal-2022-enhancing, chen-etal-2021-nli-models, elazar-2021, kassner-etal-2021-beliefbank, asai-hajishirzi-2020-logic, hosseini-etal-2021-understanding}.
 For example, \citet{kassner-etal-2021-beliefbank} created a dataset to measure a model's consistency by evaluating its responses to sentence pairs that are subject to certain constraints (e.g.\ if \textit{X is a dog} is true, \textit{X has a tail} must also be true).
 More similar to our work, \citet{elazar-2021} studied whether factual knowledge in masked language models is invariant to paraphrasing.
-To this end, they created \textsc{ParaRel}, a dataset containing cloze-style English paraphrases (e.g. \textit{Homeland originally aired on [MASK]}, \textit{Homeland premiered on [MASK]}).
-So in these two examples, consistency is either evaluated against a network of logical relationships between beliefs or by generating different forms of the same meaning through paraphrasing.
-BECEL \citep{jang-etal-2022-becel} is a benchmark that can be used to evaluate these two types of consistency (logical and semantic) across various tasks.
-For each task, the benchmark provides an alternative version (e.g.\ for semantic consistency the inputs are paraphrased) to compare the model's answers across task instances.
-This benchmark has recently been used to evaluate ChatGPT, showing that it is more consistent for negations than other PLMs, but still likely to generate different responses to paraphrases of the same meaning \citep{jang2023consistency}.
-Unlike previous work -- with the exception of \citep{jang2023consistency} -- we focus on true \emph{self}-consistency: Different forms of the same meaning are generated by the model itself, rather than externally.
-Furthermore, we evaluate self-consistency through a multilingual lens.
+To this end, they created \textsc{ParaRel}, a dataset containing cloze-style English paraphrases.
+In these two examples, consistency is either evaluated against a network of logical relationships between beliefs or by generating different forms of the same meaning through paraphrasing.
+BECEL \citep{jang-etal-2022-becel} is a benchmark for evaluating these two types of consistency (logical and semantic) across various tasks.
+This benchmark has recently been used to evaluate ChatGPT, showing that it is more consistent for negations than other LLMs, but still likely to generate different responses to paraphrases of the same meaning \citep{jang2023consistency}.
+Unlike previous work -- except \citep{jang2023consistency} -- we focus on true \emph{self}-consistency: Different forms of the same meaning are generated by the model itself, rather than externally.